Duxter7/GA-English-Notes/IT English 6 (B2+).md

 Common weapon - rare

-Start to like = take to someone
+Start to like = take to someone; warm to someone
-Cause trouble between people = come between someone
+Cause trouble between people = come between someone Have an aarg